QuaCaTeam/quaca/docs/tutorials/first_calculation.md

 * and a vacuum-metal interface, described by the reflection coefficients $r^s(\omega,k)$ and $r^p(\omega,k)$ which are functions of the Drude permittivity and depend on the frequency $\omega$ and the wavevector $k$ of the electromagnetic field excitations.

 ## 2. Create the input file
-There are lots of things we could change in the above setup without changing the formula we have to use.
+Once the particle's properties - by means of the polarizability - and the material properties - by means of the permittivity, the reflection coefficients and the electric Green tensor - are defined, the friction force can be calculated.
+QuaCa exploits the inherent modularity of the friction's mathematical structure by defining a separate class for each of the input functions.
+Classes are abstract units that resemble a larger term in the formula for quantum friction such as the polarizability, the power spectrum or the Green's tensor.
+Parameters for each of the keys in the class are then taken by an input file.
-Because of this inherent modularity QuaCa reads an input file that contains all these parameters, so that the program does not have to be recompiled on each change.
+In this way, the program does not have to be recompiled for each calculation.

 The parameters are written in  a `.json` file.
 It consists of sections, which are named after the classes (e.g. `GreensTensor`, `Polarizability`) and keys which are named after the properties they represent (e.g. the velocity v, the inverse temperature beta, etc.).
-Classes are abstract units that resemble a larger term in the formula for quantum friction such as the polarizability, the power spectrum or the Green's tensor.
-Let us now create an input file in the `data/` directory and call it `tutorial.json`:
+Let us create an input file in the `data/` directory and call it `tutorial.json`:
 ```json
 {
     "GreensTensor": {